mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 # Glossary

 I use a few acronyms and Microsoft nomenclature that I'll try to list out here in alphabetical order.

+- BA - Business Admin: A FT employee that handles a lot of the business stuff like organizing equipment